On an afternoon in early December, Benfer Ahnatook Simmonds sat outside his home on Parsons Avenue, snacked on an orange and told a story.

 “It’s in my blood,” he said.

 Born in Barrow, he moved to Anchorage nearly two decades ago.
-He still remembers life at the top of the world; hunting and whaling and the time his father brought home two wolf pups.
+He recalls life at the top of the world; hunting and whaling and the time his father brought home two wolf pups.

 “My brother-in-law’s brother wanted to buy both of them, make a wolf team,” Simmonds said.
 “But my dad think in his heart, if the chain breaks, the kids in danger in the village, so he just sold the female.
 He kept the male … for 11 months.”

-He said he’s one-eighth Irish and seven-eighths Eskimo; the Irish blood gave him his beard and his Alaska Native elders taught him to survive.
+He talks about his heritage, Irish and Iñupiat; he says the Irish blood gave him his beard and his Alaska Native elders taught him to survive.